hypothesis/h-periodic/README.markdown

 ### You will need

-* h-periodic connects to the RabbitMQ process that h's `make dev` command runs, so you'll need to install and run h first:
+* h-periodic connects to the RabbitMQ process that h's `make services` command runs, so you'll need to install and run h first:

   * https://h.readthedocs.io/en/latest/developing/install/